Tumult97/Obsidian-Files/Work/Work files/System docs/DCP/Bulk Approval Limit Switches.md

 3. The user will input the amount they want to transfer to that facility
 4. If the switch is valid/compliant for that facility then the icon on the top left will be a green circle check
 5. If the switch is not valid/compliant then the icon top left will be a red warning symbol and a comment input will be visible to add commentary
-6. One all the information they need is inputted then they
+6. One all the information they need is inputted then they have a few options
+	1. #Transfer This will send the information captured to be transferred and save.
+Once completed the modal will close and load up the save information
+	2. #Transer_More This will do the same as #Transfer but will reset the modal once completed instead of closing the modal
+	3. #Reset This will reset all info in the modal
+	4. #Back to return to step 2

 ## Architecture